-Most previous work on integrating visual context ( $V_c$ ) with speech/language understanding have all used modular, late integration across modalities.
-SAM (Speech Activated Manipulator) (Brown et al., 1992) is a robotic system with sensory capabilities that interacts with a human conversation partner through spoken language dialog.
+Most previous work on integrating visual context $(V_c)$ with speech / language understanding have all used modular, late integration across modalities.
+SAM (speech activated manipulator) [2] is a robotic system with sensory capabilities that interacts with a human conversation partner through spoken language dialog.
 Speech recognition and visual analysis are integrated at a relatively late stage through an augmented transition network that operates on a frame-based knowledge representation.
-Crangle and Suppes (1994) have proposed an approach to verbal interaction with an instructable robot based on a unification grammar formalism.
+Crangle and Suppose [4] have proposed an approach to verbal interaction with an instructable robot based on a unification grammar formalism.
 They have examined the use of explicit verbal instructions to teach robots new procedures and have studied ways a robot could learn from corrective user commands containing qualitative spatial expressions.
-Although speech may provide linguistic input to their framework, there is no mechanism for propagating semantic information to the speech recognizer due to the modular design of their model.
+Although speech may provide linguistic input to their framework, there is no mechanism for propagating semantic information to early speech processing due to the modular design of their model.
 Wachsmuth and Sagerer (2002) presents a probabilistic decoding scheme that takes the speech signal and an image or image sequence as input.
 The speech signal is decoded independent of the decoding of the image data.
 A Bayesian network integrates speech and image representations to generate a representation of the speaker's intention.
 In summary, all of these systems integrate spoken language with visual context, but the conversion of speech to text occurs in a contextual vacuum.

-In our own previous work, we developed a trainable spoken language understanding system that selects individual objects on a table top in response to referring spoken language expressions (Roy et al., 2002).
+In our own previous work, we developed a trainable spoken language understanding system that selects individual objects on a table top in response to referring spoken language expressions [20].
 The system combines speech recognition output and image representations generated by a visual analysis module to point to objects that best fit spoken descriptions.
 Similar to the other work cited above, speech and visual processing occurred independently.
-In contrast, through the development of Fuse we have explored tight integration of visual context into speech processing.
+In contrast, through the development of Fuse we have explored early integration of visual context into speech processing.